 When abuse or neglect are contributing factors, a resident has a legal cause of action against the nursing home.
 We encourage anyone who suspects a loved one is dehydrated to reach out to an attorney immediately.

 Legal Help is Available

 Our legal team can request that a resident be transferred, if necessary.
 We can also report neglect or abuse to the state.
 If one resident is becoming dehydrated, then odds are high that other residents are suffering from the same condition.

-Contact Brezina Law today.
+Contact Atkins Brezina, PLLC today.
 Our experienced nursing home injury attorney in Knoxville can pursue a legal claim against the nursing home or its staff.
 We provide a free case evaluation to help you decide whether we are the right firm for you.